 In addition to its candy division, Mars also manufactures several other classes of products.
 Other holdings in the Mars portfolio include pet food brands Pedigree and Whiskas, Dove hot chocolate mix and Uncle Ben’s rice.

 Why Can’t You Buy Mars Stock?

 Unlike some notable private companies that may one day undergo an IPO, Mars has made it known that it has no intention of ever abandoning its privately owned status.
-That means you can’t go to your tastyworks login or TD Ameritrade brokerage account and snap up Mars shares anytime soon.
+That means you can’t go to your tastyworks login brokerage account and snap up Mars shares anytime soon.

 The company finds that private ownership allows for greater flexibility and speed in decision making, translating to an advantage over slower-moving public competitors.